• Latest

 A legal brief is a legal document that summarizes the case in plain English.
 It is usually a summary of the facts, the law, and a detailed outline of what the client wants to accomplish.

-While you might think that you should only work on your own cases, there are a number of times when you may be asked to write a legal brief.
+While you might think that you should only work on your own cases, there are several times when you may be asked to write a legal brief.
 It could be for a friend who needs to prepare a legal brief to support their case.
 Or maybe you’re a paralegal looking to become an attorney.
 Or you’re a student who wants to become a lawyer someday.

 Regardless, you’ll need to learn how to write a legal brief.